xh/hoist-core/README.md

 Hoist's original front-end implementation - [hoist-sencha](https://github.com/exhi/hoist-sencha) -
 is based on Sencha's ExtJS framework, but is being deprecated in favor of hoist-react.
 See those repositories for detailed information on Hoist's client-side features and conventions.

+## About this Doc

+This readme is intended to provide a general orientation to the features provided by Hoist, notes on specific features and implementation details of particular interest, and direct links into the most relevant and commonly used source code classes and routines.
+We have aimed to make the code itself as clear, readable, and well-commented as possible, and we are working to ensure a consistent level of in-code documentation - especially at the class level and for essential public methods.

+When calling out particular source code files in the tables below, the following icons are used as the links to the containing repository: 🏗 for this repo, ⚛ for hoist-react, and 🍵 for hoist-sencha (sencha is a kind of green tea).

+This document does _not_ provide an overview or introduction to Grails, Java, or other core technologies in general, and assumes a general familiarity with many concepts related to enterprise web application development.

 ## Core Features - Overview